Goolwa Beach

 An assessment of population growth drivers in Goolwa Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Goolwa Beach statistical area (Lv2) is estimated to be around 2,321 as of November 2025.
-This reflects an increase from the 2021 Census figure of 2,222 people, representing a growth of 99 individuals or approximately 4.5%.
-The change is inferred from AreaSearch's resident population estimate of 2,236 following examination of the latest ERP data release by the ABS in June 2024, combined with an additional three validated new addresses since the Census date.
-This level of population results in a density ratio of 574 persons per square kilometer, indicating significant space per person and potential room for further development.
-Over the past decade, the Goolwa Beach (SA2) has demonstrated resilient growth patterns with a compound annual growth rate of 1.6%, outpacing the SA4 region.
-The primary driver of population growth was interstate migration, contributing approximately 83.0% of overall population gains during recent periods.
+Based on ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the estimated population of Goolwa Beach is around 2,347.
+This reflects an increase of 125 people since the 2021 Census, which reported a population of 2,222.
+The change was inferred from AreaSearch's estimation of the resident population at 2,236 following examination of the latest ERP data release by the ABS in June 2024, along with an additional three validated new addresses since the Census date.
+This level of population equates to a density ratio of 580 persons per square kilometer.
+Over the past decade, Goolwa Beach has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the SA4 region.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 83.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, population projections indicate a growth just below the median of non-metropolitan areas nationally.
-The Goolwa Beach (SA2) is expected to grow by 280 persons to reach 2041 based on aggregated SA2-level projections, reflecting an overall gain of 15.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, an above median population growth for Australian non-metropolitan areas is projected, with the area expected to grow by 284 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 14.7% in total over the 17 years.

 Frequently Asked Questions - Population